 To foster enterprise’s efforts in total digital transformation, Mulesoft’s latest launch Mule 4 release is offering some interesting integration solutions at a low cost and simplified way, compared to it's prior version Mule 3 release.
 If you are planning to migrate from Mule 3 to Mule 4, here we discuss what is so special about Mule 4, why migrating to Mule 4 is more beneficial, and what are the differences between the Mule 3 release and Mule 4 release.

 Integrated and Effective Error handling

-In contrast to the Mule 3 exception of handling is totally based out on Java, Mule 4 error handling framework enables direct handling of exception by having integrated and configurable error handling mechanism.
-This mechanism, wherein errors are located and handled - based on its type - during the design phase itself.
+In contrast to the Mule 3 exception of handling is based on Java, Mule 4 error handling framework enables direct handling by having integrated and configurable error handling mechanisms.
+These mechanisms are where errors are located and handled - based on its type - during the design phase itself.
 In Mule 4 throwing of errors is done by validators not through java exceptions.

 Mule 4 has introduced new “Try” to get hold of errors of any number of event processes during the flow itself, thereby evading the need for creation of another flow.
 This way Mule 4 ensures uninterrupted and smooth processing flow with better ability to handle errors.

-To bring improved abilities in configuring and management of the application development process, Mule 4 has come with profound integration with Maven- by ensuring all the Mule 4 applications to be Maven applications by-default (Mule 3 to offer this, just has an option to build Maven project).
+To bring improved abilities in configuring and managing application development processes, Mule 4 has come with profound integration with Maven- by ensuring all the Mule 4 applications to be Maven applications by-default (Mule 3 to offer this, just has an option to build Maven project).
 Mulesoft has changed the overall application structure of Mule 4.
 Refer the below image for the application structure of the Mule 4.

 Figure: Mule4 Application Structure.
 Source: Mulesoft's Mule4 Documentation